mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.rst

 The tests in the ``replica-set`` directory MUST be executed against a three-node replica set on localhost ports 27017, 27018, and 27019 with replica set name ``repl0``.

-The tests in ``load-balanced`` MUST be executed against a load-balanced sharded cluster with the mongos servers running on localhost ports 27017 and 27018 and load balancers, shard servers, and config servers running on any open ports.
-In both cases, the clusters MUST be started with SSL enabled.
+The tests in the ``load-balanced`` directory MUST be executed against a load-balanced sharded cluster with the mongos servers running on localhost ports 27017 and 27018 (corresponding to the script in `drivers-evergreen-tools`_).
+The load balancers, shard servers, and config servers may run on any open ports.

+.. _`drivers-evergreen-tools`: ../../connection-string/connection-string-spec.rst

+The tests in the ``sharded`` directory MUST be executed against a sharded cluster with the mongos servers running on localhost ports 27017 and 27018.
+Shard servers and config servers may run on any open ports.

+In all cases, the clusters MUST be started with SSL enabled.

 To run the tests that accompany this spec, you need to configure the SRV and TXT records with a real name server.
 The following records are required for